About us

 After more than 4 years with the CBD marine team, Marketa joined Seascape Consultants Ltd in April 2025.
 She continues to provide technical support to the CBD Secretariat’s marine team, primarily with respect to the coordination of and engagement in international partnerships and initiatives.
 Her role includes convening of scientific and technical workshops, supporting the Secretariat’s engagement in various intergovernmental processes, supporting the development of background and technical documents and products under SOI, and managing submissions for the description and modification of EBSAs.

 Guillermo Ortuño Crespo is a marine scientist and policy expert specializing in international ocean governance, fisheries management, and high seas conservation.
 He co-leads the IUCN WCPA High Seas Specialist Group and works as a freelance research consultant.
 Guillermo earned his Ph.D. from Duke University, where his research supported the conservation of biodiversity in areas beyond national jurisdiction (BBNJ).
 He later completed a postdoctoral fellowship at the Stockholm Resilience Centre, leading endangered species initiatives for SeaBOS and collaborating with tuna RFMOs to reduce shark bycatch.
-Guillermo has authored over 30 peer-reviewed publications and numerous policy briefs for UN processes.
-He played a key role in establishing the Early Career Ocean Professionals (ECOP) Programme under the UN Decade of Ocean Science.
+Guillermo has authored over 30 peer-reviewed publications and numerous policy briefs for UN processes, and played a key role in establishing the Early Career Ocean Professionals (ECOP) Programme under the UN Decade of Ocean Science.
 His current focus includes supporting global fisheries governance reform, piloting ecosystem-based management tools, and using spatial management tools to reduce fisheries environmental impacts.
+Guillermo leads the Ocean45 project, a two-year initiative aimed at informing the implementation of BBNJ area-based management tools through the development of technical reading guides, scientific information on ecological representativity in areas beyond national jurisdiction, and analyses of ecological connectivity.